Aaron Taylor-Johnson Addresses 23-Year Age Gap With Wife Sam

 "But I'm not going to unlock things that are actually precious to me," he added.

 The pair met on the set of the 2009 drama Nowhere Boy, which was Sam's directorial debut, and starred Aaron as a teenage John Lennon.
-At the time, Aaron was 18 and Sam was 42 -- which lead to some backlash and mockery in the tabloid media at the time.
+At the time, Aaron was 18 and Sam was 42.

 Addressing comments about the nature of their interactions and how they first sparked their romance, Aaron stressed that his love for Sam was nearly instant, and it wasn't colored by the dynamic of their working relationship.
 "I met Sam as actor and director.
 I think we're really great at collaborating," he said.
 "But that's not why I fell in love with her."